 - Wood: Ants do not eat wood.
 They build their tunnels using solid or decomposing wood as a base.
 A wood chip pile lacks the necessary structure for ants to build a tunnel.

 Mulch isn’t used to keep plants warm, and plants don’t need it.
-You mulch plants to keep the soil surface at a more consistent temperature during the winter, minimizing heating and thawing that can occur when you alternate between unseasonably warm spells and freezing cold spells.
+You mulch plants to keep the soil surface at a more consistent temperature during the winter, minimizing heating and thawing that can occur when you alternate between unseasonably warm and cold spells.
 Unfortunately, mice enjoy the warmth of mulch.

 Does mulch attract mice?